dosanity/stocks-analysis/README.md

 ![Screenshot (284)](https://user-images.githubusercontent.com/29410712/180339280-c8b9d209-6087-4b1d-9a4b-75ca9bcf7e3e.png)

 As we can see, the refactored code runs more quickly and efficiently than the original code.
 The run times of the original code for 2017 and 2018 are 1.382 seconds and 1.492 seconds respectively.
 Furthermore, the run times of the refactored code for 2017 and 2018 are 0.121 seconds and 0.117 seconds respectively.
-In our analysis, we can conlcude that the refactored code is about 91.7% faster than the original code.
+In our analysis, we can conclude that the refactored code is about 91.7% faster than the original code.
 It is now more efficient and can help run an analysis for thousands of stocks to help best support Steve in his research investments of alternative energy production.

 ## Summary

 ### Advantages & Disadvantages of Refactoring Code
 As a result, there are many advantages of refactoring code.
 Some advantages include removing duplicate code which improves the effectiveness of the code, increases the speed of running the code, and better readability for future uses.
 This can be seen in our analysis with the code running about 91.7% faster.
-Although our research shows there are advantages, there are some disadvantages of refactoring code which include increase chance of errors and can be unnecessary.
+Although our research shows there are advantages, there are some disadvantages of refactoring code which include an increased chance of errors and can be unnecessary.
 It could potentially contain many bugs after an attempt to refactor and can stop the original code from running.